From a War to a Crisis (1919-1929)

 However, there were those who benefitted from this situation.
 These were either prudent owners, who correctly anticipated that it was not the right time to invest in the immediate post-war period, or others who could not afford to buy vessels at the highly inflated prices after the War.
 This enabled them to be in an advantageous position a few years later when ship prices radically changed again.

-The political tension and the rather indifferent attitude of the State towards the shipping industry led to other side effects.
-These rocked the foundation of the industry, i.e. the relations between shipowners and seafarers.
-Several of the latters’ Unions began to be involved in the selection of crews, demanded increases in the number of crew members of steamships as well as other requests.
+The political tension and the rather indifferent attitude of the State towards the shipping industry led to further side effects, damaging the foundation of the industry; the relations between shipowners and seafarers.
+Several of the latter’s Unions began to be involved in the selection of crews, demanded increases in the number of crew members of steamships as well as other requests.
 When these were rejected, seafarers reacted with protests and strikes, which caused concern to shipowners, who were struggling at the time to maintain the operation of Greek ships at competitive levels.

 The devastating earthquake in Tokyo on September 1, 1923, and the increase in demand for the transportation of cargoes due to this tragic event, had a positive effect on the market.
 This led many Greeks to gradually begin investing once more in second-hand tonnage.
 In 1925, the Greek fleet surpassed the size of the pre-war fleet for the first time; however, it still differed vastly in terms of quality and average age of ships.

 The continuous progress of Greeks in the industry, and their increasing ability to enter more competitive markets, began to cause concern amongst other competitors.
 British insurers decided to place higher premiums on Greek vessels carrying grain cargoes from the Argentinian Plate.
-This problem was overcome after many efforts from a leading personality, Manolis E. Kulukundis.
+This problem was overcome after several efforts from a leading personality, Manolis E. Kulukundis, co-founder of the Rethymnis & Kulukundis Ltd., who had significant connections in the London marine insurance market.
 At the same time, the Greeks returned to British yards.
-The delivery of several newly built vessels between 1927 and 1930 enhanced the Greek fleet, bringing down its mean average age.
+The delivery of several newly built vessels between 1927 and 1930 enhanced the Greek fleet, bringing down its average age.